-The first settled people of Iran
+The first "Civilisation" in Iran

 Our story of the amazingly swift rise of the Persian empire doesn't begin until around 550 BC.
 But long, long before that, civilisations and cultures had risen and fallen in the territory of the modern nation of Iran.
-The oldest culture we know of in Iran - the Elamites - flourished from around 8000 years ago; as old as the world's oldest civilisation (in nearby Sumer - Iraq today).
+The oldest culture we know of in Iran - the Elamites - flourished from around 8000 years ago; as old as the world's oldest civilisation (in nearby Sumer - southern Iraq today).
 Their main centres were Anshan in the southwest Zagros mountains, and Susa (Shush) on the plain in what's now known as Khuzistan (Khuzestan), Susiana or Ilam.

 Clay portrait head from Haft Tepe.
 Around 1200 BC.
 Susa museum, photo AMW.